OfficeDev/hands-on-labs/Ignite18/HOL3005-sharepoint-framework-webpart/Lab.md

 ![Screenshot 5](spfximg/image011.png)

-Now, let’s add a new React Component to Show Facility Details
+## Now, let’s add a new React Component to Show Facility Details

 We’d like to have it so that when a user double-clicks on a facility, we show more detilas.
 Let’s add a new component that does this.

-Add a new React component called "facility.tsx" to the "facilities" folder.
+Add a new React component called "facility.tsx" to the "facilities/components" folder.

 ```
 import * as React from 'react';